Faris Ramli: PKNS

-On 5 January 2018, Faris signed a contract with Malaysia Super League club PKNS.
+On 5 January 2018, Faris signed a contract with Malaysia Super League club PKNS based in Shah Alam.
 He scored his first goal for his new club in a 3–4 defeat to Kedah FA.
 He had a good first season with PKNS, finishing joint-second top scorer for his team with 6 league goals to his name.

-Perlis Northern Lions
+Perlis

-After speculations of a move to Perak, in January 2019, Faris signed a contract with newly promoted Malaysia Premier League club Perlis Northern Lions F.C.
-He was also linked up again with former PKNS FC teammates Safee Sali as well as Khyril Muhymeen, whom joined the club in December 2018.
+After speculations of a move to Perak, in January 2019, Faris signed a contract with newly promoted Malaysia Premier League club, Perlis.
+He was also linked up again with former PKNS teammates Safee Sali as well as Khyril Muhymeen, whom joined the club in December 2018.
 However, after revelation of Perlis financial difficulties and subsequent exclusion from the Malaysian league, Faris opted to terminate his contract in January 2019.

 Hougang United

-After Faris terminated his contract with Perlis, he returned to Singapore and sign with Singapore Premier League side Hougang United.
-On 21 April 2019, He made his debut in the opening match and scored his first goal in penalty against Tampines Rovers in a 5–1 defeat.
+After Faris terminated his contract with Perlis, he returned to Singapore and sign with Singapore Premier League side, Hougang United on 7 February 2019.
+He made his debut in the opening match and scored his first goal in penalty against Tampines Rovers in a 5–1 defeat on 21 April 2019.

 Faris was consistent in the year and was the top local-born goal scorer in the 2019 Singapore Premier League season, winning the Player of the Year award.

 Terengganu

-After leaving Hougang United, Faris signed for Terengganu for 2020 season.
-He made only 6 appearances for the club.
+In January 2020, Faris signed for Malaysia Super League side Terengganu ahead of the 2020 season.
+On 29 August 2020, he scored his first league goal of the season in a 4–0 victory against Sabah.
+On 25 September 2020, he scored a brace in a 4–0 victory against PDRM.
+He made only 10 appearances before leaving the club.